REDMOND, Wash.--(BUSINESS WIRE)--

 Also new this week:

-- Bird Mania Christmas 3D (Nintendo eShop on Nintendo 3DS)
+- ARC STYLE: Solitaire (Nintendo eShop on Nintendo 3DS)

 In addition to video games available at retail stores, Nintendo also offers a variety of content that people can download directly to their systems.
 Nintendo adds new titles weekly to the Nintendo eShop for the Wii U system as well as the Nintendo 3DS and Nintendo 3DS XL systems, to the Nintendo DSi™ Shop for the Nintendo DSi system and to the Wii™ Shop Channel for the Wii console.

-The Nintendo eShop is a cash-based service and features games, applications and videos.
-Users can add money to their account balance by using a credit card or by purchasing a Nintendo eShop Card at a retail store and entering the code from the card.
-All funds from one card must be loaded in either the Wii U eShop or the Nintendo 3DS eShop.
+The Nintendo eShop is a cash-based service that features games, applications and videos.
+Users can add money to their account balances by using a credit card or by purchasing a Nintendo Prepaid Card at a retail store and entering the code from the card.
+All funds from one card must be loaded in the Nintendo eShop on either Wii U or Nintendo 3DS, but can be used in either Nintendo eShop if the systems are linked to a single Nintendo Network account.

 The Wii Shop Channel offers games and applications and uses Wii Points™, which can be purchased via the Wii Shop Channel.
 The Nintendo DSi Shop offers games and applications and uses Nintendo DSi Points™, which can be purchased in the Nintendo DSi Shop.
 A Wii Points Card™ and Nintendo DSi Points Card™ can be purchased at retail locations.
 All points from one card must be redeemed in either the Wii Shop Channel or the Nintendo DSi Shop, respectively.
 They are not transferable and cannot be divided between the two systems.